zhangwei983/icrc1-ledger/README.md

 ## Dependencies

-The below are the necessary dependencies for the `ic-icrc1-ledger` package.
+The below are the necessary dependencies for the `ic-icrc1-ledger` package, along with `ic-icrc1-index` and `ic-icrc1-index-ng` packages.

 ```
 packages/ic-ledger-hash-of